 Yes, siblings are able to force the sale of inherited property with the help of a partition action.
 If you don’t want to hold on to an inheritance given to you by parents, you might want to sell.

 Watching the sale of a property can be painful and if you are considering contesting a sale, we can help.
 Getting an advance on your inheritance can help you fund the court battle you will face.
-Contact us today to learn more on how we can assist you.
+Contact us today to learn more about how we can assist you.